-The Ari Hakadosh says that every Jew should ideally go through a kohen, levi, and yisrael lifestyle.
+The Arizal says that every Jew should ideally go through a kohen, levi, and visrael lifestyle.
 The soul needs to perform all of the different mitzvos.
-Some mitzvos are only done by a yisrael, a levi, or a kohen respectively.
-A Jewish soul according to the Ari has to get some life experience as each one.
-Moshe was a Levy, he wanted to be a kohen in order to perform the mitzvos of a kohen.
+Some mitzvos are done only by a yisrael, some only by a levi, and some only by a kohen.
+A Jewish soul has to get some life experience as each one.
+Moshe was a levi, and he wanted to be a kohen in order to perform the mitzvos of a kohen.
 The kohen gadol has the most mitzvos of any kohen, such as the avoda of Yom Kippur.
 Moshe wanted to serve as the kohen gadol so that he could perfect his soul on every level.
 Hashem again turned him down.
-Why did Hashem turn him down?
+Why?

-I. Moshe - Holiness Too High?
+Moshe-Holiness Too High?

 Moshe attained a higher level of holiness than Aharon.
 Moshe was the mind and the neshama of the people.
 Aharon was the heart.
 Aharon represents the ruach and emotions of the soul.
-Aharon the kohen was a people person, oheiv shalom v'rodef shalom.
-He didn't just sit in the Beis Hamikdash, he was running around talking to people, getting involved in personal and social issues.
-He helped make peace between people, between man and wife.
-For Moshe, to be kohen gadol would have been wonderful for his personal spiritual level.
-But being so high has a down side.
-It detaches a Moshe from the people in the street.
+Aharon the kohen was a people person, oheiv shalom v'rodeif shalom.
+He didn't just sit in the Beis Hamikdash; he was running around talking to people and getting involved in personal and social issues.
+He helped make peace between friends and between man and wife.
+For Moshe to be kohen gadol would have been wonderful for his personal spiritual level.
+But being so elevated had a down side.
+It detached Moshe from the people in the street.

 Aharon was not as great as Moshe.
+Because of that, though,

-Because of that he was closer to the people.
+he was closer to the people.
 He could reach out to the people in a more effective way than Moshe could.
-In a striking paradox, the greatest of all people had a great flaw, that other people cannot relate to him so well.
-Aharon though, who was not so perfect, could better relate to people and they could relate to him.
-For Am Yisrael it was better for Aharon to be the kohen gadol, and not Moshe.
+In a striking paradox, the greatest of all people had a great flaw in that other people could not relate to him so well.
+For Am Yisrael, it was better for Aharon to be the kohen gadol, not Moshe.
 Moshe would have been too spiritually high for them to relate to.
 The kohen gadol is supposed to perform the sacred service, but he also has to be the bridge to bring the people closer to Hashem.
 Aharon was able to accomplish this, but not Moshe.
-For the sake of the Jewish people, Hashem decided that Aharon should be the kohen gadol and not Moshe.
+For the sake of the Jewish People, Hashem decided that Aharon should be the kohen gadol, not Moshe.

 This was in line with Moshe's sin.
-Moshe's sin was that he held the Jewish people's interests at the highest level.
-He didn't want to bring pain and punishment upon them, even if it would be part of a redemption process.
+Moshe sinned through his refusal because he held the Jewish People's interests at the highest level.
+He didn't want to bring pain and punishment upon them even if it would be part of a redemptive process.
 He thought his inadequacies would bring the people unnecessary pain.
-Now one of his precious dreams, to be the kohen gadol, was not granted.
+Now, one of his precious dreams, to be the kohen gadol, was not granted.
 It was better for Israel that Moshe not be the kohen gadol.
 He had to give up one of his dreams for the betterment of Israel.

-J. Shabbos and Yom Tov
+Shabbos and Yom Tov

-Along these lines, Shem Mishmuel explains the different natures of two categories of holy days.
-Shabbos Kodesh is in a category by itself.
+Along these lines, the Shem Mishmuel explains the different natures of two categories of holy days.
+Shabbos is in a category by itself.
 The second category of holy days is Yom Tov, which the Torah calls mikra kodesh.